Gambling Addiction Treatment – A New Transformative Approach

 People from a lower socio-economic background were more likely to have gambling problems

-have the highest number of problem gamblers.
+has the highest number of problem gamblers.

 Psychological well-being decreased as gambling severity increased.